Abdalla-Hiekal/PyramidFileUploader/README.md

 Include in your project
 -------
-Downlaod PyramidFileUplaoder plugin,Place the Folder "PyramidFileUplaoder" in root directory(if you want to place Folder and files in diffrent loction, you will need to change the default directories)
+Downlaod PyramidFileUplaoder plugin,Place the Folder "PyramidFileUplaoder" in root directory(if you want to place the Folder and it's files in diffrent location, you will need to change the default directory)

-Include js and css files to your file
+Include js and css files
 ```html
     <link rel="stylesheet" href="/PyramidFileUplaoder/PyramidFileUplaoder.css">
     <script src="/PyramidFileUplaoder/PyramidFileUplaoder.js"></script>